Bertoid1311/B7094/README.md

   (1) Check the boxes in the 'Trace Record filters' section on the left to select the classes of items you want traced (the fewer the "better", if you can narrow things down);

-  (2) When the job finishes either 'Power Off' the emulator or click the 'Clear' pushbutton in the Log/Trace window.
+  (2) When the job finishes either 'Power Off' the emulator or click the 'Clear' button in the Log/Trace window.
 You'll then be prompted to 'Save current trace data?'.
 Click 'Yes' and a file ..\Output\B7094.TRC will be written (overwriting one that's already there, if there is one).
 The saving of the trace file can itself take a **bit** of time.

-  But the Log/Trace window also has a 'Trace Display filters' section on the right, and this allows you to filter and display in the window anything that's been recorded as a result of making the selections on the left (you check the desired checkboxes on the right, and then click the 'Display' pushbutton).
-But this can be a big annoyance if there's a lot of trace data to be filtered for display (examine the 'Lines:' counter above the 'Display' pushbutton to see if this might be the case).
+  But the Log/Trace window also has a 'Trace Display filters' section on the right, and this allows you to filter and display in the window anything that's been recorded as a result of making the selections on the left (you check the desired checkboxes on the right, and then click the 'Display' button).
+But this can be a big annoyance if there's a lot of trace data to be filtered for display (examine the 'Lines:' counter above the 'Display' button to see if this might be the case).
 This process of filtering for "on-line" display can take a **long** time if there's a lot of trace data -- much longer than just saving all the trace data to a file and then using a text editor to view it.

 - If you've activated the Core Plot window.
 This is a graphical display of core usage, with memory locations represented by blocks of colored pixels.
 Pixels in a block are black initially; a write to a location turns them blue, a read from a location turns them green, a (pending) instruction fetch flashes a pixel block white (before the actual fetch turns it green).
 This can be entertaining (and one of the canned demos features it), but it **really** slows down the emulator.